Resources for creating Microsoft Sentinel custom connectors

 - Connect your Proofpoint TAP to Microsoft Sentinel with Azure Function

 - Connect your Qualys VM to Microsoft Sentinel with Azure Function

 - Ingesting XML, CSV, or other formats of data

 - Deploy a Function App for getting Office 365 Management API data into Microsoft Sentinel (Microsoft Sentinel GitHub community)

 To take advantage of the data collected with your custom connector, develop Advanced Security Information Model (ASIM) parsers to work with your connector.
 Using ASIM enables Microsoft Sentinel's built-in content to use your custom data and makes it easier for analysts to query the data.

 If your connector method allows for it, you can implement part of the parsing as part of the connector to improve query time parsing performance:

 - If you've used Logstash, use the Grok filter plugin to parse your data.

-Use the data ingested into Azure Sentinel to secure your environment with any of the following processes:
+Use the data ingested into Microsoft Sentinel to secure your environment with any of the following processes: